Uberi/botty-bot-bot-bot/README.md

 Plugins inherit a number of methods from the `BasePlugin` class:

+* `self.untag_word(word)` - returns the word `word` where characters are replaced with Unicode homoglyphs such that they are unlikely to highlight users.
+    * Useful for if you want to send a user's name without highlighting them.
 * `self.get_message_text(message)` - returns the text value of `message` if it is a valid text message, or `None` otherwise.
 * `self.get_message_channel(message)` - returns the ID of the channel containing `message` if there is one, or `None` otherwise.
 * `self.get_message_sender(message)` - returns the ID of the user who sent `message` if there is one, or `None` otherwise.